torvalds/linux/Documentation/filesystems/vfat.rst

 	Interpret timestamps as UTC rather than local time.
-	This option disables the conversion of timestamps between local time (as used by Windows on FAT) and UTC (which Linux uses internally).
+	This option disables the conversion of timestamps between local time (as used by Windows on FAT) and UTC (which GNU/Linux uses internally).
 This is particularly useful when mounting devices (like digital cameras) that are set to UTC in order to avoid the pitfalls of local time.